sztupy/nextion-editor-docker/hassio-nspanel-blueprint-generator/README.md

    then you should restart the add-on, so it can retry.

-   If it still doesn't work after 2-3 retries, and always hangs at the same place, then [please create a bugreport](https://github.com/sztupy/nextion-editor-docker/issues) with the contents of your log and the type of machine you have.
+   If it still doesn't work after a few retries, espcially if it always hangs at the same place, then [please create a bugreport](https://github.com/sztupy/nextion-editor-docker/issues) with the contents of your log and the type of machine you have.

 6. If it did generate the file, then go to Settings -> Devices -> ESPHome, and select the NSPanel device.